1000 GIS Applications & Uses

 393. Illegal Logging – Identify potential illegal activity with satellite data.
 (Global Forest Watch)

-394. Forest Carbon Reserves – Sequestering carbon through forest reserves and carbon observed in atmosphere.
+394. Forest Carbon Reserves – Sequestering carbon through forest reserves and carbon observed in the atmosphere.

 396. Global Forest Watch – Putting all the pieces together with an integrated forest watch online platform.